Phosphorus is the second most abundant mineral in the body, after calcium . About 85% of phosphorus in the body exists in bone.

 - Converting carbohydrates, protein, and fat into energy

-- Important cell membrane component
+- Being an important cell membrane component

-- Important in hemoglobin’s oxygen delivery function
+- Being important to hemoglobin’s oxygen delivery function

 Recommended Dietary Allowance